oskardudycz/EventSourcing.JVM/workshops/introduction-to-event-sourcing/src/test/java/io/eventdriven/introductiontoeventsourcing/solved/e06_business_logic/esdb/README.md

-# Exercise 05 - Business Logic
+# Exercise 06 - Business Logic with EventStoreDB

 Having the following shopping cart process:
 1. The customer may add a product to the shopping cart only after opening it.